Leroy Vinnegar

 Leroy Vinnegar (July 13, 1928 – August 3, 1999) was an American jazz bassist.
-Born in Indianapolis, Indiana, United States, the self-taught Vinnegar established his reputation in Los Angeles, California, during the 1950s and 1960s.
-His trademark was the rhythmic "walking" bass line, a steady series of ascending or descending notes, and it brought him the nickname "The Walker".
+Born in Indianapolis, the self-taught Vinnegar established his reputation in Los Angeles during the 1950s and 1960s.
+His trademark was the rhythmic walking bass line, a steady series of ascending or descending notes, and it brought him the nickname "The Walker".
 Besides his jazz work, he also appeared on a number of soundtracks and pop albums, notably Van Morrison's 1972 album, Saint Dominic's Preview.

 Music career

-He recorded extensively as both a leader and sideman.
-He came to public attention in the 1950s as a result of recording with Lee Konitz, André Previn, Stan Getz, Shorty Rogers, Chet Baker, Shelly Manne, Joe Castro and Serge Chaloff.
+Vinnegar recorded extensively as a sideman, but also recorded as a leader.
+He came to public attention in the 1950s as a result of recording with Lee Konitz, André Previn, Stan Getz, Shorty Rogers, Chet Baker, Shelly Manne, Joe Castro, and Serge Chaloff.
+He played bass on Previn and Manne's My Fair Lady album (1956) and on Eddie Harris and Les McCann's Swiss Movement live album (1969), two of the most commercially successful jazz records ever produced.
+Vinnegar also performed at the Lighthouse Café in Hermosa Beach, California, and Diggers in East Los Angeles in the late 1950s, with drummer and pianist Don Joham along with other musicians.

-He played bass on Previn and Manne's My Fair Lady album, one of the most successful jazz records ever produced.
-He also performed on another of jazz's biggest hit albums, Eddie Harris and Les McCann's Swiss Movement, released in 1969.
-Vinnegar also performed at the Lighthouse in Hermosa Beach, California, and Diggers in East Los Angeles in the late 1950s, with drummer and pianist Don Joham along with other musicians.
-He moved to Portland, Oregon in 1986.
-In 1995, the Oregon State Legislature honored him by proclaiming May 1 Leroy Vinnegar Day.
+He moved to Portland, Oregon, in 1986.
+In 1995, the Oregon state legislature honored him by proclaiming May 1 Leroy Vinnegar Day.
 Vinnegar died of a heart attack, at the age of 71, on August 3, 1999, in a hospital in Portland.